 Liberal Arts and Science (LAS), level, and breadth designations help L&S undergraduate students find courses to meet their graduation requirements.
 This document explains these requirements and the process by which L&S and non-L&S departments can add, change, or remove LAS, level or breadth designations.

-Liberal Arts and Science (LAS) requirement: Undergraduate L&S students must complete at least 108 degree credits in LAS courses.
-The “C” designation is used to help L&S students identify courses that count toward this requirement.
+Liberal Arts and Science credit requirement: Undergraduate L&S students must complete at least 108 degree credits in Liberal Arts and Science courses, which are designated as "L&S Credit."

-Level requirements: Undergraduate L&S students must complete at least 60 credits in Intermediate or Advanced level work, to encourage depth of learning as well as “breadth” of learning across disciplines in their liberal arts degree.
+Level requirements: L&S students are required to complete at least 60 credits in Intermediate or Advanced level work, to encourage depth of learning as well as “breadth” of learning across disciplines in their liberal arts degree.
 Courses are designated with an “E” (Elementary), “I” (Intermediate), and “A” (Advanced) to identify courses meet this requirement.
 Courses with L&S level must also have the "L&S Credit" designation.

 Undergraduates across campus have breadth requirements.
 While they vary by college, all undergraduates must meet minimum university breadth requirements.
 Guide publishes information about both university and L&S breadth requirements.